salvadormartin3z/NETFLIX---clone/README.md

 # NETFLIX---clone
-✍️This is my first personal proyect where I aplied the things I´m learning🚀
+✍️This is my first personal project where I aplied the things I´m learning🚀

 🎬It´s a NETFLIX clone🎬

-🎨In this proyect I used🎨
+🎨In this project I used🎨

 💻 HTML 5